Chart Color Schemes

 Infrastructure

-Cook has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally
+Cook has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-No factors influence an area's performance more than changes to local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified zero projects likely to impact this area.
-Key projects include Bruce Precinct (Section 15), Bruce Residential Development Zone, Belconnen Town Centre East Precinct (Republic Phase 2 & Future), and New Northside Hospital (North Canberra Hospital Redevelopment).
-Below is a list of those most relevant.
+No infrastructure changes have been identified by AreaSearch that could impact the area.
+Key projects include Bruce Precinct Section 15, Bruce Residential Development Zone, Belconnen Town Centre East Precinct Republic Phase 2 and Future, New Northside Hospital (North Canberra Hospital Redevelopment).

 Professional plan users can use the search below to filter and access additional projects.